 Karolyn has been a member of the Madison Symphony Orchestra and Wisconsin Chamber Orchestra.
 She has toured internationally with various bands and musical artists and is currently an active performer in the NYC area.
 Much of her current professional performance work involves improvisation which is a skill she also offers to her students.
 Karolyn has also been trained to teach the Mark O’Conner method of American fiddling.

 A native of Massachusetts, Sage Cole received her BA in music, summa cum laude, from Barnard College, and her MM in violin performance from the University of Wisconsin-Madison, where she was the first violinist of the Graduate Fellowship Quartet.
 She has studied at the Manhattan School of Music, and the Accademia Internazionale della Musica in Milan; her major teachers include Curtis Macomber and David Perry.
-Sage has been a member of the Madison Symphony, the Madison Ballet, the Madison Opera orchestras, has performed with the Vinca Quartet and is a founding member of the Hudson Quartet and Manchester Summer Chamber Music.
-Sage completed Suzuki pedagogical studies with Allen Lieb and Ecaterina Gerson at the School for Strings.
-She lives in New York City, where she is on the faculty at the Diller-Quaile School of Music and Silver Music.
+Sage is co-founder and co-artistic director of Manchester Summer Chamber Music.
+She completed Suzuki pedagogical studies with Allen Lieb, Ecaterina Gerson, and Linda Case at the School for Strings.

 Will Curry, Violin and Viola